Bogdanp/django_dramatiq/README.md

 ### Declaring tasks

-django_dramatiq will auto-discover tasks defined in `tasks` modules in each of your installed apps.
+Django Dramatiq will auto-discover tasks defined in `tasks` modules in each of your installed apps.
 For example, if you have an app named `customers`, your tasks for that app should live in a module called `customers.tasks`: